RootsTech Family Search- Muscogee Creek Indian Freedmen Band • Virtual Booth • RootsTech 2022 • FamilySearch

-We are delighted that you are interested in learning more about the unparallel cultural heritage and history of the Muscogee Creek Indian Freedmen!
-Our desire is that the untold history of the African Creek Indian is presented factually through historical documents, and preserved in the pages of history.
+We are delighted that you are interested in learning more about the unparalleled cultural heritage and history of the Muscogee Creek Indian Freedmen!
+We desire that the untold history of the African Creek Indian is presented factually through historical documents, cultural events, and various educational programs that we implement and preserve in the pages of history.

 Our website is designed to serve two purposes.
 First, it will serve as a resource, providing historical facts regarding the history and cultural heritage of the African Creek Indian Freedmen.
-Second, it will provide information regarding our plight in Creek Nation as it pertains to our political rights as citizens of the Muscogee Creek Nation, defined by the Creek Treaty of 1866, Article 2.
+Second, it will provide information regarding our plight as citizens of the Muscogee Creek Nation about our political rights, defined by the Creek Treaty of 1866, Article 2.